briansmith/ring/BUILDING.md

 can replace `armeabi-v7a` in the above with `arm64-v8a` and use API level 21 or higher to build aarch64 binaries.

+For older NDK versions, BoringSSL ships a third-party CMake toolchain file.
+Use `../third_party/android-cmake/android.toolchain.cmake` for `CMAKE_TOOLCHAIN_FILE` instead.

-For other options, see [android-cmake's documentation](./third_party/android-cmake/README.md).
+For other options, see the documentation in the toolchain file.

 ### Building for iOS